kirushik/critical_chain/README.md

 It is a pretty typical Rails project.

 Please fork it, clone it, run `bundle install` to fetch all the dependencies.
+Then copy `application.yml.sample` in application.yml, and populate it with proper Google API keys from [here](https://console.developers.google.com).
+You'll have to create a new OAuth credentials pair, bound to `localhost` host.

 All tests are written in RSpec, so `bundle exec rspec` should do the trick with testing. `phantomjs` binary should be in `PATH` to run javascript-related feature tests.
 (See `spec/features` folder.)

 Development is managed with [Waffle.io board](https://waffle.io/kirushik/critical_chain); feel free to report bugs, add new ideas and submit pull requests by default GitHub means.

 ## Deploy your own

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+**Please note** This project expects `google_oauth2_app_id` and `google_oauth2_app_secret` environment variables to be set.
+You can do that with `heroku config:set` command or from Heroku GUI.